Leolima32/game-store/README.md

 # Game Store

 This project aims to be a perfect game store.
-It is dived in 2 applications, a web API developed in ASP.NET Core 3.1 and a website using Angular 6.0.8.
+It is dived in 2 applications, a web API developed in ASP.NET 6 and a website using Angular 6.0.8.

 ### Prerequisites